fred-aghq/chibi-client/README.md

 ### Using as standalone
 - cloning this repo, then run `npm run dev` or serve with any web server.

+### Using as Docker container
+This app ships docker-ready.
+If you have docker installed, simply run `docker compose up -d` and the app will start standalone.

 ## Custom Workflows (WIP)
 ### Placeholders
 This list may not be 100% up-to-date. see `src/workflow/functions/mapUserInputToTemplateToken.js`